Education is a core part of our activity at Stepney City Farm.

 We run curriculum-linked workshops and tours for schools, from nursery through to key stage 2, and thanks to generous support from Tower Hamlets Council some of these are completely free to schools in our borough.

 On Sundays 12-18 year olds can join our Young Volunteers programme, carrying out important work around the Farm, and getting hands-on experience of animal care, growing, and a range of skills and activities.
-We have also recently started working with local partners to host rehabilitation work for groups of young offenders, and are working to expand the Farm’s role in social justice.
+We have also recently started working with local partners to host rehabilitation work for groups of young offenders, and are working to develop the Farm’s role in social justice.